Check-Driven Integration

 Localization

-The SDK supports the languages listed below.
+The SDK supports several languages, including those listed below.

 Arabic -